carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 ~~~
 {: .language-groovy }

 ## Inputs

-Nextflow processes are isolated from each other but can communicate by sending values through channels.
+Processes are isolated from each other but can communicate by sending values through nextflow channels.

-Inputs implicitly determine the dependency and the number of time a process executes.
+Inputs determine the dependency and the number of time a process executes.
 A process is run each time new data is ready to be consumed from the input channel:

 ![Process Flow](../fig/channel-process.png)